 - Test environmental needs or special test procedures

-Initial Demonstration Plan
+Demonstration Plan (Update)

-Tracking and Control Mechanisms
+Tracking and Control Mechanisms (Update)

-Configuration Management: how will your modules/objects be managed?
+Configuration Management: how are your modules/objects maintained?

 - file structure, sub-directories, Makefiles, etc.